 December 2, 2017 | Posted in: PGSF News

-Pittsburgh, PA, December 1, 2017— As part of an effort to act as a single voice to advance the future of the industry workforce, the Gravure Education Foundation (GEF) has transferred their funds and administrative functions to the Print and Graphics Scholarship Foundation (PGSF).
-This combination now creates an endowed fund of over $9 million that is dedicated towards encouraging young people to consider the graphics field as a career and then assisting in their education process to facilitate that end.
+Pittsburgh, PA, December 1, 2017— As part of an effort to act as a single voice to advance the future of the industry workforce, the Gravure Education Foundation (GEF) has transferred its funds and administrative functions to the Print and Graphics Scholarship Foundation (PGSF).
+This combination now creates an endowed fund of over $9 million that is dedicated to encouraging young people to consider the graphics field as a career and then assisting in their education process to facilitate that end.

-Rod Sosa, GEF president stated “This is a once in a life time opportunity.
+Rod Sosa, GEF president stated “This is a once in a lifetime opportunity.
 To join forces with such an amazing group while ensuring that the Gravure segment continues to be represented in the industry.
-Growing the fund balance to over $9 million is an achievement that everyone that works in this industry should be proud of.”.
+Growing the fund balance to over $9 million is an achievement that everyone that works in this industry should be proud of.”

-“This is an important step towards having a single source of promoting the industry and providing funding to students, which will benefit all companies” said John Berthelsen, VP-Development at PGSF.
+“This is an important step towards having a single source of promoting the industry and providing funding to students, which will benefit all companies,” said John Berthelsen, VP-Development at PGSF.
 “We are broadening our scope of promotion and of providing support, just as service providers today are expanding their offerings.”